 “You just missed it,” Janice told me as I poured myself one from the pitcher on the table.

 “Marco and Nina officially just got their exclusive on,” Tyler informed me.

 “And after only a month,” Claire interjected.

-I instantly made a face.
 “No!”
-I exclaimed in disapproval.
+I instantly exclaimed in disapproval.
 “What have I been telling him over and over?
 Monogamy is for dorks.”
 I gestured my pint across the table.
 “You know, like you, Ty.”

 Claire snickered.
 Tyler just gave me a suffering look.
 And Janice made a face.
 “Thanks a lot, Alex,” she quipped.
 “Coming from you, I’ll take that as a compliment.”

-I frowned.
 I was still a bit disturbed by the news.
 “Seriously?”
 I shook my head.
 “In this day and age?”
-I prompted, my eyes distracting towards the bar where a flock of quite young hot things were converged.
+My eyes distracted toward the bar where a flock of quite young hot things was converged.